Leyam-07/Resorts_System/docs/Future-Refinements.md

 - [ ] **Add Branding:**
   - [ ] Include the resort's logo and consistent branding in all outgoing email templates.

-#### 3. Feedback and Review System
+#### 3. Feedback and Review System Enhancements

-- [ ] **Post-Visit Feedback Form:**
+- [x] **Core Functionality:**
-  - [ ] Create a simple, web-based form for customers to submit feedback and ratings after their stay.
+  - [x] Create a simple, web-based form for customers to submit feedback and ratings after their stay.
+  - [x] Create a view in the Admin dashboard to review customer feedback.
+  - [x] Allow customers to view feedback for a facility from the main dashboard.
 - [ ] **Automated Feedback Request:**
-  - [ ] Send an automated email to guests 24 hours after their booking has ended, inviting them to provide feedback.
+  - [ ] Implement a mechanism (e.g., a scheduled task or cron job) to automatically send an email to guests 24 hours after their booking has ended, inviting them to provide feedback.
+- [ ] **Public Feedback Display:**
+  - [ ] Add an aggregated star rating (e.g., "4.5 stars out of 5") to the facility details view on the customer dashboard.
+  - [ ] Consider adding a moderation feature for admins to approve or hide feedback before it becomes publicly visible.
-- [ ] **Admin Feedback Dashboard:**
+- [ ] **Admin Response System:**
+  - [ ] Allow admins to write a public reply to a customer's feedback.
-  - [ ] Create a view in the Admin dashboard to review, manage, and respond to customer feedback.
+  - [ ] Notify the customer via email when an admin has responded to their feedback.

 #### 4. User Notification Preferences